Global Evangelism -- Strategy and methodology

 If you're going to get your heart in tune with God's heart, you need to understand the enormity of the task yet to be done before His will is "done on earth as it is in heaven" (as the Lord's Prayer says in Matthew 6:10).

-This week we also need to reflect on some of the tragic genocides in recent history which have been perpetrated by nations whose religious label has been "Christian."
+This week, we also need to reflect on some of the tragic genocides in recent history that have been perpetrated by nations whose religious label has been "Christian."
 One example in fairly recent history is that of Rwanda.
 Christian leaders there are still trying to assess what went wrong there.
 That country had seemingly been an evangelistic success story before tribal fighting broke out and Christian neighbors killed each other.
 This chapter raises some important issues about the need for the church to be an agent of reconciliation as it goes about its business of proclaiming salvation.

 Well, good reading.
 And don't let me dare hear you say that statistical stuff is boring.
-Years ago, what has now become the NMI used the phrase "there are souls in those goals."
+Years ago, what has now become the NMI used the phrase, "There are souls in those goals."
 All these numbers may be mind-numbing.
 Remember, however, that each number represents people for whom Christ died.
 They are the "whosoevers" of John 3:16.

 Discussion questions